hungcq/knowledge-repo/IT/aws/solution-architect-associate/exam-prep.md

 - Complicated solutions are probably wrong
 - Skim white papers
 - Read services' FAQ
+- Pay attention to **number of answers** in multiple-answer questions:
 ## Exam structure
 - 65 questions in 130 min (+30 accommodation)
 - Flag feature to mark questions to revisit